As a landlord in California, it’s crucial to know the laws when it comes to breaking a lease.

 Rental Agreement in California

-A tenant must be made aware of the possible penalties for unlawfully breaking a lease.
-Tenants should also be aware of their rights to justifiably break a lease.
+A tenant must be made aware of the possible penalties for unlawfully breaking a lease in California.
+Renters should also be aware of their rights to justifiably break a lease.

-Your lease should indicate how many days notice a tenant must provide you when breaking their lease in the state of California.
+Your lease should indicate how many days in advance a tenant should provide written notice notice when breaking their California lease agreement.

-A tenant should provide 7 days notice if they rent on a week-to-week basis.
+A tenant should provide 7 days notice if they pay rent on a week-to-week basis.
 If the tenant is renting on a month-to-month basis, they should provide 30 days notice to break their lease.
-For leases with fixed-end dates, tenants are not required to provide notice to the landlord.
+For a fixed term lease, tenants are not required to provide the landlord notice.

-The lease should also mention your right as a landlord to re-rent the rental property.
-According to California state law, landlords are required to take reasonable steps to re-rent the rental home when a tenant breaks a lease.
+The lease should also mention your right as a landlord to re-rent the unit.
+According to California state law, landlords are required to make reasonable efforts to re-rent the rental home when a tenant breaks a lease.

-The tenant who broke the lease will only be responsible for paying the remaining rent during the period the property is not yet re-rented.
+The tenant who broke the lease will only have further responsibility to continue rent payments while the unit is not yet re-rented to a suitable new tenant.

 JTS-Property-Management-lease-agreement